"Street food, I believe, is the salvation of the human race."

 Eating out is everyone's favourite pastime!
 If you’re visiting Singapore, you’re in luck as the island is brimming with a great variety of cheap and tasty food.
-As Singapore is a multi-cultural country, each one adds their own flavours to the vast assortment of street food.
+As Singapore is a multi-cultural country, each one adds its own flavours to the vast assortment of street food.
 With hundreds of such hawker centres spread across Singapore and thousands of stalls selling an array of different dishes; finding a gem amongst the thousands is a challenge.
 There are varieties of dishes you must try out in Singapore.
 If I had to write about all of them, it would take months to finish.
-So here is a check-list of the best local street food to feast on in Singapore.
+So here is a checklist of the best local street food to feast on in Singapore.

 Ya Kun Kaya Toast, Chinatown